-Claim: During an episode of cooking doyen Julia Child's television program, she dropped a turkey on the floor, then picked it up and put it back on the platter, saying to the camera, "Remember, you're alone in the kitchen."
+Claim: During an episode of Julia Child's television program, she dropped a turkey on the floor and then picked it up and put it back on the counter.

 Examples:[Collected via e-mail, August 2009]

 When I was a little girl, I would watch [Julia Child's] show every Sunday afternoon on PBS.
 I still remember that episode.
 In fact I never forgot it.
 It was a topic of conversation with my Mom around Thanksgiving time.
 It was a raw turkey that she was preparing.
 It slid right off the table.
-She bent down, picked it up, put it back on the table and kept on going with the show.
+She bent down, picked it up, put it back on the table and kept on going with the show, saying, "Remember, you're alone in the kitchen."
 It was hilarious.

 I saw Julia Child or her guest dropped a large fish, maybe salmon.
 And did say something like remember you're the only one in the kitchen.
 There was someone with her.
 And I don't know if Julia or the other person dropped the fish.
 But Julia picked it up and said the thing about being alone in the kitchen.

 She was cutting the poultry up (which, as I recall, was a chicken), and it slid off the table onto the floor.
 She picked it up and said either, "We'll pretend that didn't happen", or "Just pretend you didn't see that."
 She continued cutting the chicken up.

 The rumor usually includes Julia Child's dropping a large poultry item or joint of meat: chicken, duck, turkey, leg of lamb, or rump roast.

 Other versions have her fumbling a chicken leg, then quickly kicking it out of sight under the kitchen cabinets and hoping the cameras will miss her flub.

 The classic "Remember, you're alone in the kitchen" is sometimes rendered as "What they don't know won't hurt them."